 The 2020 Calgary Stampede may have been cancelled, but one of its most exciting events lives on.

-Organizers have announced plans to go ahead with two fireworks displays to mark what would have been the first and last days of this year’s Stampede, allowing Calgarians a chance to revel in that Stampede spirit if only for a short while.
+Organizers announced plans to go ahead with two fireworks displays to mark what would have been the first and last days of this year’s Stampede, allowing Calgarians a chance to revel in that Stampede spirit if only for a short while.

 - See also:

-“This is going to be an incredible show and we can’t wait to share the experience with our community,” said Dana Peers, President and Chairman of the Stampede Board, in the release.
+“This is going to be an incredible show and we can’t wait to share the experience with our community,” said Dana Peers, president and chairman of the Stampede Board, in the release.

 “We’d like to thank Calgarians for always riding by our side, and special thanks to Stampede partner Bell for making this possible.”

-The announcement came mere hours before the Province of Alberta issued a release detailing a new maximum for select outdoor events, including fireworks displays, bringing the limit of attendees up from 100 to 200 — so long as physical distancing measures are upheld.
+The announcement came mere hours before the Province of Alberta issued a release detailing a new attendance maximum for select outdoor events, including fireworks displays, bringing the limit of attendees up from 100 to 200 — so long as physical distancing measures are upheld.